oomek/attractplus/Layouts.md

 fe.add_artwork( label, x, y, w, h )
 ```

-Add an artwork to the end of Attract-Mode's draw list.
+Add an artwork to the end of the draw list.
 The image/video displayed in an artwork is updated automatically whenever the user changes the game selection.

 The default blend mode for artwork is `BlendMode.Alpha`

 **Parameters**

 -  `label` - The label of the artwork to display.
-This should correspond to an artwork configured in Attract-Mode (artworks are configured per emulator in the config menu) or scraped using the scraper.
-Attract-Mode's standard artwork labels are: `"snap"`, `"marquee"`, `"flyer"`, `"wheel"`, and `"fanart"`.
+This should correspond to an artwork configured in Attract-Mode Plus (artworks are configured per emulator in the config menu) or scraped using the scraper.
+Standard artwork labels are: `"snap"`, `"marquee"`, `"flyer"`, `"wheel"`, and `"fanart"`.
 -  `x` - The x position of the artwork (in layout coordinates).
 -  `y` - The y position of the artwork (in layout coordinates).
 -  `w` - The width of the artwork (in layout coordinates).
 Default value is `0`, which enables `auto_width`.